-This is the course that corresponds to the 2-credit lab course, OTH 6XXX: Occupation-based Practice and Rehabilitation: Physical Domain Lab, which has the same course objectives.
-The course is situated in the fall semester, second year of the Doctor of Occupational Therapy program.
+This course is situated in the fall semester, second year of the Doctor of Occupational Therapy program.
 During this semester, the specific application of previously acquired knowledge to more complex activities and issues of participation in adults and seniors is emphasized.
-Students develop theoretically sound, evidence- and occupation-based interventions grounded upon the analysis and application of clinical competences in the core knowledge of occupational therapy.
+Students develop theoretically sound, evidenceand occupation-based interventions grounded upon the analysis and application of clinical competences in the core knowledge of occupational therapy.
 Classroom and laboratory activities are used to develop and evaluate individual student competencies.
 The focus is on instructional outcomes (Phase 1) related to the following curricular themes: critical thinking for practice and scholarship, psychomotor skills, collaborative practice, and professionalism.